ajwills72/critical-thinking/docs/data-games.md

 ### What do they do?

 Students form groups by proximity / breakout rooms.
-Each size / makeup of groups doesn't matter, but no more than eight groups, and they should be of roughly equal size.
+Makeup of groups doesn't matter, but no more than eight groups, and they should be of roughly equal size.

-Each student has a laptop, on which they have gone to [rolladie.net](https://rolladie.net) , set it up for rolling 4 six-sided dice.
+Each student has a laptop, on which they have gone to [rolladie.net](https://rolladie.net) , and set it up for rolling 4 six-sided dice.
 They also go to [menti.com](https://www.menti.com) and enter the code provided.